Interaction-resolved decomposition of multi-qubit unitaries via computational-basis phases: Author Contributions

 \section{Author Contributions}

-The project originated from discussions among all authors concerning the constructability of higher-order versions of local invariants.
-B.B. derived the generalization as support-selective phase invariants on the diagonal phase map and incorporated it into a control framework.
+The project originated from discussions among all authors on how to formulate optimal control objectives that selectively target multi-qubit interaction terms without requiring full-unitary specification.
+B.B. derived the computational-basis phase based $k$-body interaction decomposition used in this work and formulated its integration into an optimal control framework, with input from M.M.M. and F.M..
 M.M.M. and F.M. supervised the project.
+B.B. implemented the method numerically.
 T.C., M.M.M. and F.M. provided scientific guidance and critical analysis throughout its development.
-B.B. drafted the manuscript and performed the numerical demonstration.
+B.B. drafted the manuscript.
 All authors contributed to, reviewed and approved the final manuscript.